Careers360 Logo

 Financial Powers

 It monitors the nation's financial affairs in terms of the economy.
-The Parliament's financial powers comprise an annual budget, authority over public spending, and committee oversight of financial concerns.
+The financial powers of the Indian Parliament comprise an annual budget, authority over public spending, and committee oversight of financial concerns.

 Budget Approval Process